ulrikstrid/ligo/gitlab-pages/docs/tutorials/security/security.md

 </Syntax>

-A baker may notice some transaction, for example, a request to buy some big volume of asset.
-The baker may then _front-run_ this transaction and, anticipating the price going up, insert a _buy_ order at the current price before the trader's transaction.
-He can then benefit from the price change by selling the asset at a higher price.
+An attacker may notice some transaction, for example, a request to buy some big volume of asset.
+They may then _front-run_ this transaction and, anticipating the price going up, insert a _buy_ order at the current price before the trader's transaction.
+Thus, they can benefit from the price change by selling the asset at a higher price.

-In fact, the so-called _miner extracted value_ [poses a big risk](https://arxiv.org/pdf/1904.05234.pdf) to security of blockchains in general.
+In fact, if the front-runner is a baker, the so-called _miner extracted value_ [poses a big risk](https://arxiv.org/pdf/1904.05234.pdf) to security of blockchains in general.
 You should avoid letting miners get rewards from transaction ordering.
 In this particular case, moving the order book off-chain would be a good option.

 ## Timestamps

 Aside from transaction ordering, bakers can manipulate other variables you might want to rely on.
-A classic example of such a value is block timestamp (`Tezos.now`).
-Since Tezos is a distributed system, there is no way to make sure the block was produced _exactly_ at the specified timestamp.
-Other nodes can only check that the block timestamp is within the reasonable bounds: it is not set to a time _before_ the latest known block, and it is not too far away in the future.
+A classic example of such a value is `Tezos.now`.
+Previously, it used to be equal to the current block timestamp.
+This behaviour has been changed to eliminate straghtforward manipulations.
+Since Tezos is a distributed system, there is no way to make sure the block was produced _exactly_ at the specified time.
+Thus, bakers could slightly adjust the timestamp to make a transaction produce a different result.

-Assuming an operation goes through _roughly about_ the specified timestamp is fine for most of the practical applications.
-However, in some cases, bakers can slightly modify the timestamp to gain economic benefit.
+In the current protocol, `Tezos.now` is equal to the _previous_ block timestamp plus a fixed value.
+Although `Tezos.now` becomes less manipulable with this new behaviour, the only assumption you can make is that the operation goes through _roughly about_ the specified timestamp.
+And, of course, you should never use `Tezos.now` as a source of randomness.

 ## Reentrancy and call injection